tamnguyenbbt/Okapi/README.md

 </div>
 ````

-it will understand the same for all these below lines:
+it will do the same task for all these below lines:

 ````
 "div[label[text='First Name']]/input".GetTestObject().SendKeys("John");